 Home & Business Security Systems in Somerville, MA are the best option for your peace of mind and Protect Your Home, an ADT Authorized Dealer, is here to help bring you just that.
 You can get information on packages from Protect Your Home, an ADT Authorized Dealer.
 Pick the system that works best for your situation!
 Don't compromise when you need to keep your family safe.
 We will help you choose a security system that best suits your needs and budget.
 Around the clock monitoring is available at around $1/day!
 You will no longer have to fret over the possibility of a gas leak OR fire OR theft from a break-in.
 The home security providers we work with are all top-notch and professional.
 Call us today at 1-855-446-5020!

 Somerville (/ˈsʌmərvɪl/ SUM-ər-vil) is a city located directly to the northwest of Boston, in Middlesex County, Massachusetts, United States.
 As of 2010[update], the United States Census lists the city with a total population of 75,754 people, making it the most densely populated municipality in New England.
 As of 2010[update], it was the 16th most densely populated incorporated municipality in the country.
 Somerville was established as a town in 1842, when it was separated from Charlestown.
-In 2006, the town was named the best-run city in Massachusetts by the Boston Globe.
+In 2006, the city was named the best-run city in Massachusetts by the Boston Globe.
 In 1972, in 2009, and again in 2015, the city received the All-America City Award.
 It is home to Tufts University.
 The territory now comprising the city of Somerville was first settled in 1629 as part of Charlestown.
 In 1629, English surveyor Thomas Graves led a scouting party of 100 Puritans from the settlement of Salem to prepare the site for the Great Migration of Puritans from England.
 Graves was attracted to the narrow Mishawum Peninsula between the Charles River and the Mystic River, linked to the mainland at the present-day Sullivan Square.
 The area of earliest settlement was based at City Square on the peninsula, though the territory of Charlestown officially included all of what is now Somerville, as well as Melrose, Malden, Stoneham, Medford, Everett, Woburn, Burlington, and parts of Arlington and Cambridge.
 From that time until 1842, the area of present-day Somerville was referred to as "beyond the Neck" in reference to the thin spit of land, the Charlestown Neck, that connected it to the Charlestown Peninsula.